contentstack/contentstack-android-persistence-example/README.md

    }
 ```

-Now, our final step is to initiate SyncManager and begin with the Sync content type.
+Now, our final step is to initiate SyncManager and begin with sync.

 ### Step 9: Initiate SyncManager and Sync
 Finally, after setting up the content mapping, initiate SyncManager.
-It takes Stack instance and RealmPersistenceHelper class instance as follows:
+It takes the stack instance and the RealmPersistenceHelper class instance as follows:

 ```
 //Get stack instance like below